 An empirical thesis is proposed, completed, defended, and submitted to the Graduate School, ideally in the spring semester of the student's second year.
 Students are highly encouraged to plan and work to propose and defend their thesis during spring or fall semesters, if possible, given that faculty are on 9-month contracts with the university, and committee members may not be available in the summer.
 Relatedly, students should not assume committee members will read the document or participate in a defense during academic holiday periods (e.g., spring break).
 Communicate with your chair and potential committee early in the process.
+A student's MA proposed research will inevitably involve a compromise synthesis of what might be ideal and what is practical with available resources.
+For example, a student proposing new data collection from a specialized target population (as opposed to a secondary data analysis) may need to compensate participants to obtain an adequate study sample.
+Students may be able to apply for research funds from the university, from professional organizations, or foundations, but by default, they are ultimately responsible for costs needed to complete the thesis.
+The DCT maintains a Clinical Updates Newsletter that highlights available funding sources for which graduate students may apply.
+If you decide to apply for outside funding, be sure to communicate with Andrea Williams months before applying.
 Students must successfully defend their thesis with three faculty.
 Two of whom must be psychology faculty, and you are encouraged to consider including a Psychological Science faculty member.
-The oral defense must be completed by the beginning of the semester in which they plan to take the Comprehensive Examination (CE) as students will typically need at least 3 months to coordinate with faculty, compile materials, and adequately prepare for the CE.
+The MA degree must be completed by the beginning of the semester in which a student plans to take the Comprehensive Examination (CE) as students will typically need at least 3 months to coordinate with faculty, compile materials, and adequately prepare for the CE.
 See Comprehensive Examination Procedures for more details.